izik-adio/TaskNex/README.md

 ## Getting Started

-To experience WebDoer, simply [click here](https://webdoer-hub.vercel.app/) to access the live version.
+To experience TaskNex, simply [click here](https://tasknex.vercel.app/) to access the live version.
 No need to clone or set up locally!

 Start organizing your tasks right away!

 ## Contribution

-While I'm currently the sole contributor, WebDoer is open to collaboration.
+While I'm currently the sole contributor, TaskNex is open to collaboration.
 Feel free to explore, contribute, or use it as a reference for your projects.
 Your input is valuable as I continue to develop and improve the app.

 ## License